 1. SICKLE CELL ANEMIA (HbSS)

 Those who suffer from this type inherit both S genes from their parents.
-It is also the most severe form of the disease with potential for serious complications in later life.
+It is also the most severe form of the disorder with potential for serious complications in later life.

 2. SICKLE CELL DISEASE SC ( HbSC)